zijun-zhao/deeplearning.ai/Part 2 Improving Deep NN/week1 Notes.md

 21. The **optimal error** is called Bayesion error.
 It turns out THAT if the optimal error is 15%, then the second example above works pretty well.

 22. How to analyze bias and variance when no classifier can do very well?
-Then Bayes error may be higher.
+When only having a very blurry image, maybe Bayes error becomes higher and there are

 23. Normally, by looking at the training set error, at least you have some idea about how well you are fitting the training data, while turn to the dev set to get a sense of the variance problem.